open-cogsci/osdoc/content/pages/download.md

 ### Windows

-Installers are not yet available.
-You can use the `.zip` files instead.
-{: .page-notification}

 The recommended download is based on Python 3.7.
 The installer and `.zip` packages are identical, except for the installation.

 <a role="button" class="btn btn-default btn-align-left" href="$url-windows-exe-py3$">